iot-lab/iot-lab-gateway/DEVELOPER.md

     /var/local/config/board_type

-and then will use the class named Node{nameofyournode} located in
+and then will use the class that implements that type.
+Usually this class is in the python file

     gateway_code/open_node/node_{nameofyournode}.py

-to manage the experiment.

-If the name of your class or if your file is not formatted the right way, an explicit error will be raised at launch.
+but the `node_` naming is not mandatory, it just needs to be imported at some point (all the files inside gateway_code/open_node are imported to look for open node classes)

+In order to write plugin code for an open node, you just need to subclass `OpenNode` located in `gateway_code.nodes` and add a TYPE attribute in it:

+    from gateway_code.nodes import OpenNode

+    class Customnode(OpenNode):
+      TYPE = 'custom_node'

+and put that file in `gateway_code/open_nodes`

+There are methods that are mandatory to implement (enforced through abc.abstractmethod) so that your class can be instantiated to control a node, you can look at `doc/node_example.py` for an open node example.

+For example, if `stm32nucleo` is registered on the gateway, the class used by the gateway will be

+    from gateway_code.nodes import OpenNode

+    class Customnode(OpenNode):
+      TYPE = 'stm32nucleo'

-### Interface of the node class
+### Interfacing the python code

-The gateway code expects certain attributes and methods from the class for your custom open node.

 During the experiment and the tests, the application use several attributes located in your class.
-These attributes are the characteristics of your node and we can find for example, the name of your device as chosen in the udev rules (e.g. TTY); the baudrate which allows the communication between the gateway and your node (e.g. BAUDRATE).
+These attributes are the characteristics of your node and we can find for example, the name of your device as chosen in the udev rules (e.g. tty); the baudrate which allows the communication between the gateway and your node (e.g. BAUDRATE).

+There are some mandatory attributes, and the gateway code will not start if your custom node doesn't implement them

+You can add your own attributes as needed by your class.

 The API provides services.
 These services are loaded dynamically, concerning what your open-node allows to do.
 These services are based on